+When is Easter 2018?
 What is the true meaning of Easter Sunday?
 Why does the date of Easter change every year?
-Why are eggs associated with Easter?
-Here are some answers from The Old Farmer’s Almanac!
+Find all the answers to these questions below, as well as Easter traditions, folklore, recipes, and more!

 When is Easter 2018?